NotAShelf/nyx/.github/SECURITY.md

 # Overview

-If you have seen the sheer depth of my security-related tweaks within this repository, then you are probably aware that I consider consider security a high priority must-have for my system configurations.
+If you have seen the sheer depth of my security-related tweaks within this repository, then you are probably aware that I consider consider security a high-proprity goal, and a must-have for my system configurations.
 If you happen to be browsing through this repository and will or did take your time to report a vulnerability, then I owe you a thank you.

 ## The Process